 The wedding is not about the photographer

-The video has been relayed a lot in my network of wedding photographers.
+My network of wedding photographers shared the video a lot.
 I’ve read outraged comments about how guest ruin their work, about how they should be the only one taking pictures and how it devaluates their art.
 Well.
 Dear colleague I am sorry to say that you are selfish and short-sighted.
 The wedding is not about you.
-The wedding is not about your art.
+It is not about your art.
 The wedding is not organized to feature your work.
-The wedding is about the bride and groom.
+It is about the bride and groom.

 Guest taking picture is part of it.
 They are happy to be there, they want a souvenir, a memory or something to share about this special day.
 If the bride and groom don’t mind them taking pictures, let them be